urknin/coding-exercises/README.md

   - Commit each solution separately with a brief explanation of your solution.
 Do not squash your commits.
   - Your code should be clear and well-documented.
-2. When you are done, use `git bundle` to bundle up the repo and send it back to `jongmyung@stayntouch.com`.
+2. When you are done, use `git bundle` to bundle up the repo, compress it (zip/tar) and send it back to `jongmyung@stayntouch.com`.
+We sometimes receive corrupted bundles, so please verify your bundle.

 Environment
 -----------

-Ruby 2.5.x, Rspec, Bundler, RabbitMQ
+Ruby 2.5.x, Rspec, Bundler

 Exercises
 =========